-All professionals, in particular the valuation surveyor, solicitors, and architects, if appropriate, will be Diocesan appointments but their fees are paid by the parish.
-This ensures a consistency in provision of advice.
-Instructions to these professionals is always through the Diocesan property team.
-Obviously, the parish will have a considerable involvement in buying or selling land.
-The parish priest will need to consult with his Parish Finance Committee, and depending on the land under consideration, the parish community may also need to be consulted.
+All professionals, in particular: valuation surveyors, solicitors, and architects (if appropriate) will be diocesan appointments with their fees paid by the parish - this ensures a consistency in provision of advice.
+Instructions to these professionals always takes place through the diocesan property team.
+The parish will have a considerable involvement in buying or selling land; the parish priest will need to consult with his Parish Finance Committee, and depending on the land under consideration, the parish community may also need to be consulted.

-As property owners we must be vigilant against all forms of encroachment on to our land or buildings to prevent losing ownership through adverse possession.
-Neighbours might move boundary structures or construct an access to use our property for, inter alia, cultivation, animal husbandry, leisure amenity, development etc. Vehicles could be parked without permission in car parks or church grounds; but if appropriate a licence could be agreed to regulate car parking for a rent.
-Travellers in illegal occupation have to be evicted with the inevitable litigation costs.
-In a similar way we must take care not to permit any form of pedestrian or vehicular traffic route to be created across our property.
+As property owners, we must be vigilant against all forms of encroachment on to our land or buildings to prevent losing ownership through adverse possession.
+Neighbours might move boundary structures or construct an access to use our property for: inter alia, cultivation, animal husbandry, leisure amenity, development etc. Vehicles could be parked without permission in car parks or church grounds (if appropriate, a licence can be agreed to regulate car parking for rent) or travellers in illegal occupation could have to be evicted with inevitable litigation costs.
+In a similar way, we must take care not to permit any form of pedestrian or vehicular traffic route to be created across our property.

-Boundary structures must be kept in good repair but the owner with responsibility is not always obvious.
+Boundary structures must be kept in good repair though the owner with responsibility is not always obvious.
 It is good practice to periodically “beat the bounds” of all parish properties noting any incursions on to our land or damage to the boundaries.
-If you have any concerns that part of the parish estate has been encroached upon, please contact our Chief Operating Officer on firstname.lastname@example.org.
+If you have any concerns that part of the parish estate has been encroached upon, please contact our Chief Operating Officer,